maximilianone/Tutorials/tutorials/abap-connectivity-daemon-mqtt-bridge/abap-connectivity-daemon-mqtt-bridge.md

     ```

-### Step 2: Copy the encrypted backup to MS Azure using azcopy
+### Copy the encrypted backup to MS Azure using azcopy

 ![Add unimplemented methods in ABAP Development Tools](add-unimplemented-methods.png)